 For a lot more on range see our Range University.

-Which brings us to the next highly debated section:
+This brings us to the next highly debated section:

 How often should I charge and should I keep the car plugged in even if it isn’t charging?

 Of course, there are times when you can’t keep your car plugged in.
 But, there are times when Tesla can’t keep all of the cars at the factory plugged in so just how important can it be?
 Think of it this way.
-If you have your SOC set to 80%, and you keep the car plugged in all the time, a car that has 402 miles range or more at 100% SOC will always have at least 300+ miles of range whenever you get in the car.
-Chances of you running out of charge are pretty slim.
+If you have your SOC set to 80%, and you keep the car plugged in all the time, a car that has 405 miles of range or more at 100% SOC will always have at least 300+ miles of range whenever you get in the car.
+The chances of you running out of charge are pretty slim.
 A good habit to get into.
 However, if you thought you were going back out for the day and then didn’t, you might go to sleep and wake up to a car with only enough miles to get you stuck on the freeway.
 Not a good situation for Tesla should the local news get a hold of it.
 “Tesla Dies on Freeway Causing Massive Jam.”
 The story won’t affect Tesla owners, but range anxiety is the number one concern of non-owners, so it’s not going to help the cause.

 Admittedly we do not all plugin our cars all of the time.
 But, most of the time we do.
 There’s really no good reason not to, and there might be some ancillary benefit, other than waking up to an adequate charge car, that we are not privy to.
 So, like Tesla and Nike say, “Just do it.”